NFTs are all the rage. But we already know that.

 From NFT crazyville to everyday reality

 NFTs are still largely seen either as a speculative asset, a status symbol or an utterly absurd but passing trend.
 Granted, the current off the rails frenzy about digital art hasn’t helped much in convincing us of just how valuable NFTs can be.
 But signs of change are slowly emerging as the technology matures and more gets built upon it.
-Soon, NFTs might reach mundane realities like grocery shopping, donating blood or applying for a bank loan.
+Soon, NFT technology might reach mundane realities like grocery shopping, donating blood or applying for a bank loan.
 After all, technologies we can’t imagine living without today, from electricity to cars and cell phones, were once also met with skepticism.
-NFTs are perhaps just facing the same scrutiny as the world tries to make sense of the technology beyond the CryptoKitties craze.
+NFTs are perhaps just facing the same scrutiny as the world tries to make sense of the technology beyond the digital artwork association and away from the CryptoKitties and Bored Ape Yacht Club craze.